FuturePortal/CIMonitor/README.md

 1. To start the server, run `node app/server.js`.
 1. The dashboard is now available on the port you provided.

+### Linking GitLab

+To push GitLab build statuses to the CIMonitor, you need to configure a web-hook in GitLab under the project settings.
+Enter a URL to your running CIMonitor instance ending on `/gitlab`.
+So for example: `https://ci.example.org/gitlab`.
+Note that there is no support yet for a token, so uncheck that option.

+With build statuses checked, the CIMonitor should fill up with all your builds!

 ### Send CI statuses to the dashboard

 1. Configure your test and deployment environments to push status